apollographql/apollo-ios/CodegenProposal.md

 }
 ```

-### `Schema` Metadata

-A `SchemaConfiguration` object will also be generated for your schema.
-This object will have a function that maps the `Object` types in your schema to their `__typename` string.
-This allows the execution to convert data (from a network response from the cache) to the correct `Object` type at runtime.

-For an example of generated schema metadata see [AnimalKindgomAPI/Schema.swift](Tests/ApolloCodegenTests/AnimalKingdomAPI/ExpectedGeneratedOutput/Schema.swift).

 ### `EnumType` Generation

 Enums will be generated for each `enum` type in the schema that is used in any of the operations defined in your application.
 These enums will conform to a simple `EnumType` protocol.
 When used as the type for a field on a `SelectionSet`, these enums will be wrapped in the generic `GraphQLEnum`.
 Unlike the previous code generation engine, the new code generation will respect the capitalization of the enum cases from the schema.